Review by Frank Plowright

 When ageing comic fans gather round the fire to complain about their lumbago, their discussion inevitably leads to Kirby, and consensus would have it that New Gods was his finest work of the 1970s.
 With its heroic archetypes and updating of themes from classical Greek literature, there’s certainly a case to be made, yet Kamandi could be considered better.

-Both titles are characterised by Kirby’s prodigious imagination, but whereas New Gods suffers from his perpetual compulsion to excise his cascade of ideas, Kamandi is constructed to facilitate that immediacy.
+Both titles are characterised by Kirby’s prodigious imagination, but whereas New Gods suffers from his perpetual compulsion to excise his continual ideas, Kamandi is constructed to facilitate that immediacy.
 He’s among the few intelligent humans left on Earth after a vague catastrophe referred to as ‘The Great Disaster’ has reverted the remainder to near mindless cattle and let animals take their place.
-Kamandi emerges from the bunker that’s sheltered his forebears through the cataclysm and restlessly wanders this new world exploring its wonders.
-It enabled Kirby to slot any new idea right in without consideration of how it affected the bigger picture.
-So, when he wanted a pause from fighting animals he could return to a theme he always enjoyed, 1930s rod-packing gangsters, or if the idea of Watergate caught his imagination when absorbing the news, that could be incorporated as well.
+Kamandi emerges from the bunker that’s sheltered his forebears through the cataclysm and wanders this new world exploring its wonders.
+It enabled Kirby to slot a new idea in without consideration of how it affected the bigger picture.
+So, when he wanted a pause from fighting animals he could return to a theme he always enjoyed, 1920s rod-packing gangsters, or if the idea of Watergate caught his imagination when absorbing the news, that could be incorporated as well.
 When doing so he transformed what we associate with that name, and developed it instead into the revelation as to how animals came to rule the world.

 Kirby’s humanised animals retain the characteristics we associate with them.
 The big cats and apes are fierce warriors, the snake a devious trader, and the dog loyal to perceived masters.
 It appears only horses have somehow avoided this evolution, but why pick at that lapse of logic if it permits Kirby to illustrate a charge of mounted tiger cavalry?